BenjaminBurton/MicrosoftAzureResume/README.md

 - [x] Write a script that counts the number of visits to the site [script documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) also there is a really good resource by [Gwyn from A Cloud Guru](https://youtu.be/ieYrBWmkfno)
 - [x] Created .env file for calling variable
 ## Database
 - [x] Created a database with cosmosDB.
-After initial creation went to data explorer did a quick launch and added the database name and container.
+After initial creation - [x] Did a quick launch and added the database name and container.
+- [x] Items in database setup successful

 ## API
 - Do not communicate directly with CosmosDB from your Javascript code.
 Instead, you will need to create an API that accepts requests from your web app and communicates with the database.
 I suggest using Azure Functions with an HTTP trigger for this.
 They will be free or close to free for what we are doing.